Intricate Art Dry Needling 1

 The course begins with an overview of DN history, safety, and current evidence-based research.
 Neuromusculoskeletal impairments, including common signs and symptoms and potential DN treatment routes are discussed in depth throughout the course.
-We also go through the known physiologic responses to needling different structures such as (but not limited to):
+We also go through the known and theorized physiologic responses to needling different structures, such as (but not limited to):

 - Scar tissue

-Students will also get an in-depth look at the methodology and effectiveness of DN for high level athletes, and well as safety precautions, and the proper handling of potential blood borne pathogens associated with DN.
+Students will get an in-depth look at the methodology and effectiveness of DN for high level athletes, geriatric patients, and everything in between.
+Safety precautions and the proper handling of potential blood borne pathogens, per OSHA guidelines, associated with DN are covered in-depth throughout the course.

 An introduction to manipulative therapy and how to use it in conjunction with dry needling is presented and discussed.
-This is a powerful combination of techniques that significantly improve patient outcome.
+This is a powerful combination of techniques that significantly improve patient outcomes.

 The primary method of learning for this course centers on the hands-on, clinical application of DN with partners.
 We will review clinical anatomy and practice DN of each tissue and system covered throughout the course.
 Each student is required to sign a waiver and practice DN on a lab partner.
 If you are unable to be needled, no problem, please contact us prior to the course.